 Where to Stay in the Adirondacks

-For families, it doesn’t get any better than Saranac Waterfront Lodge in scenic Lake Saranac.
+For families, Saranac Waterfront Lodge in scenic Lake Saranac is ideal.
 Situated right on the water, this kid-friendly hotel is centrally located for activities like hiking (easy to moderate trails abound), biking (rentals are available on site), and water sports including fishing, kayaking, and chartered boat rides (boats depart from the hotel’s private dock).
 Dine inside or al fresco at the lodge’s in-house restaurant, The Boathouse, then take a s’mores pack outside to roast marshmallows at one of the many fire pits for guests.

 2. Boston, Massachusetts

 With historic attractions, interactive museums, and ample green space, Boston is catnip for any family seeking East Coast vacations with an urban feel.
 Compact and walkable, the city is easy to explore without a car, yet close enough to all corners of the region to serve as a launching point for other New England getaways, seaside villages, and fall foliage vacations.

 There are hundreds of interactive exhibits at the Museum of Science and more than 800 different sea species at the New England Aquarium.
-The Boston Children’s Museum is a great place for hands-on discovery and play, and it has a history or celebrating diversity with its recently ended “Boston Black” exhibit and the upcoming “You, Me, We” exhibit, which aims to encourage a dialogue around race and identity.
+The Boston Children’s Museum is a great place for hands-on discovery and play, and it has a history of celebrating diversity with exhibits like “Boston Black” and the new “You, Me, We,” both with the goal to encourage dialogue around race and identity.
 A visit to the Boston Tea Party Ships and Museum is an interactive way to examine this seminal event, and the Freedom Trail is a walkable path through notable destinations in America’s fight for independence.

 Where to Stay in Boston